Help your kids log their driving hours

 RACQ’s network of approved driving schools help novice drivers take the right steps towards establishing correct driving skills, knowledge and behaviour.
 A full list of available schools can be found here.

 The first 10 hours a learner does with an accredited driving instructor is tripled meaning they can accumulate 30 hours in no time.

 - Encourage the learner to concentrate on the car and the road, while you act as an extra pair of eyes to help them anticipate potential hazards.

 - Start slowly.
 Give them plenty of practice in non-threatening situations – like quiet suburban streets (outside peak periods) or a deserted parking lot – and don’t take them into difficult situations before they are ready.

 - Do your homework.
 Understand and reinforce the correct driving techniques taught by the driving school.

 - As they gain experience, introduce them to more demanding driving situations – like driving on busier roads and highways, night driving, wet weather driving and driving on unsealed roads.
 Remember, your learner driver must log at least 10 hours of night driving before they can go for their provisional licence.

 - Where possible, use the same vehicle to produce consistent performance, encouragement and feedback.
 For the same reasons, it’s also best to stick with one supervisor.

-Check out RACQ’s range of additional tools to help support you as supervisor including The Supervisors Guide, Supervisor FAQ’s, Driver skills videos and Supervisor check lists and test your own road rule knowledge before taking to the road with a learner with the Online Practice test Questions.
+Check out RACQ’s range of additional tools to help support you as supervisor including Supervisor tips, The Supervisors Guide, Supervisor FAQ’s, and test your own road rule knowledge before taking to the road with a learner with the Online Practice test Questions.